Stability and instability results of the Kirchhoff plate equation with delay terms on boundary or dynamical boundary controls: Stability results

 \begin{rk} {\rm From the fact that $2\Re \left(u_{x_1x_1}\overline{u}_{x_2x_2} \right)=|u_{x_1x_1}+u_{x_2x_2}|^2-|u_{x_1x_1}|^2-|u_{x_2x_2}|^2$, we remark that

 consequently, from \eqref{p5-1.3}, we get

 Hence the sesquilinear form $a$ is coercive on $H^2_{\Gamma_0}(\Omega)$, since $\Gamma_0$ is non empty.
-On the other hand, from \eqref{p5-GFw} (see also Lemma 3.1 and Remark 3.1 in \cite{rao93}), we remark that } $\square$ \end{rk} Now, if $U=(u, u_t ,\eta,\xi,z^1,z^2)^{\top}$ is regular enough, then system \eqref{p5-seq1}-\eqref{p5-seq7} can be written as the following first order evolution equation
+On the other hand, from \eqref{p5-GFw} (see also Lemma 3.1 and Remark 3.1 in \cite{rao93}), we remark that } $\square$ \end{rk} Now, if $U=(u, u_t ,z^1 ,z^2)^{\top}$ is solution of \eqref{p5-seq10}-\eqref{p5-seq70} and is sufficiently regular, then system \eqref{p5-seq10}-\eqref{p5-seq70} can be written as the following first order evolution equation

-where $U_0 =(u_0 ,u_1 ,\eta_0 ,\xi_0,f_0 (\cdot,-\rho \tau_1),g_0(\cdot,-\rho\tau_2) )^{\top}\in \HH$. \begin{prop} {\rm Under the hypothesis \eqref{p5-H}, the unbounded linear operator $\AA$ is m-dissipative in the energy space $\HH$.} \end{prop} \begin{proof} For all $U=(u,v,\eta,\xi,z^1,z^2)^{\top}\in D(\AA)$, from \eqref{p5-norm} and \eqref{p5-opA}, we have
+where $U_0 =(u_0 ,u_1 ,f_0 (\cdot,-\rho \tau_1),g_0(\cdot,-\rho\tau_2) )^{\top}\in \HH$. \begin{prop} {\rm Under the hypothesis \eqref{p5-H}, the unbounded linear operator $\AA$ is m-dissipative in the energy space $\HH$.} \end{prop} \begin{proof} For all $U=(u,v,z^1,z^2)^{\top}\in D(\AA)$, from \eqref{p5-norm0} and \eqref{p5-opA0}, we have

 Using \eqref{p5-2.21} and the fact that $U\in D(\AA)$, we obtain

 Now, by using Young's inequality, we get

 Inserting \eqref{p5-2.22} in \eqref{p5-dissipative} and using the hypothesis \eqref{p5-H}, we obtain